edsu/inkdroid.org/cv-short.md

 * Digital humanities research and development
 * Web and cloud based infrastructure development and sustainability
 * Technical lead for Documenting the Now and Unlocking the Airwaves projects
-* Instructor of record for courses in archival studies, digital curation, web and software development
+* Teaching in archival studies, digital curation, web and software development

 **Information Technology Specialist**
 Library of Congress